About IJ4EU

 How does IJ4EU ensure its independence?

-All funds provided by donors are managed by a consortium of independent organisations (IPI, EJC and ECPMF) dedicated to the protection of press freedom and independent journalism.
+All funds provided by donors are managed by a consortium of independent organisations (IPI, EJC, ECPMF and Arena) dedicated to the protection of press freedom and independent journalism.
 No donor is permitted to exert influence over the selection of grantees or their work.
 Furthermore, IJ4EU is committed to protecting the editorial independence of all grantees.

 All grants under the Investigation Support Scheme and Freelancer Support Scheme are awarded by independent juries of experts based on a transparent set of criteria.
 An independent jury also selects winners of the IJ4EU Impact Award.
-No representative of any donor or IJ4EU project partner (including IPI, EJC or ECPMF) is allowed to sit on any jury.
+No representative of any donor or IJ4EU project partner (including IPI, EJC, ECPMF or Arena) is allowed to sit on any jury.

 -